apache/spark/dev/provider_packages/README.md

 In case version being prepared is already tagged in the repo documentation preparation returns immediately and prints warning.

+You can add `--verbose` flag if you want to see detailed commands executed by the script.

 ## Debugging preparing setup files

 This script prepares the actual packages.